 It can be extremely frustrating if your phone has been plugged in for hours or even all night but does not seem to be charging very fast at all.
 There are a variety of reasons that this could be happening, but below you will find a breakdown of some of the most common causes of phone charging slowly and how to fix them.
+This article is about the reasons why your phone is charging slow and how to fix it.

 One of the most common reasons your phone is charging slowly is also, thankfully, the easiest to fix.
 The cord/cable that you are using might just be broken.
 Your USB cord has probably been slung around, stuffed into bags, bent, twisted, and maybe even crushed.
 Eventually, all the use begins to wear down the wires, and it will not charge your phone as quickly as it did in the beginning.